Literacy Skills Free for Adults and Families!

 All four characteristics are linked, and necessary for success.
 However, the first three listed above, confidence, courage and commitment, are not only boosted, but sustained, by the fourth one, capabilities.
 Confidence, unless it's misplaced, springs from, capabilities.
 Capabilities get the ball rolling, and help to maintain the necessary level of courage and commitment.

 What capabilities create confidence, build courage and commitment, and above all make the realization of goals and dreams possible?
-I believe that literacy skills, the ability to read, write, speak, and listen well, underlie the development of all other capabilities.
+Literacy skills, the ability to read, write, speak, and listen well, underlie the development of all other capabilities.
 How else would we discover what we need to know, learn from others to hone our skills, continue to progress over time?
 Literacy skills, more than anything else, provide a secure foundation to support success in all other endeavors.

 More demanding literacy tasks require more sophisticated skills